-Other famous landmarks include Ma Anandmayi Ashram, Ramakrishna Mission.
+Other famous landmarks include Ma Anandmayi Ashram and Ramakrishna Mission.

 Kankhal is located about 3 km South of the famous Har Ki Pauri in Haridwar.
 You can take any mode of transportation to reach here.

-You can walk around the whole area if weather permits.
-Else, e-rickshaw may be the best option to see the place.
+You can walk around the whole area if the weather permits.
+Else, an e-rickshaw may be the best option to see the place.
 Some of the streets are narrow.

 Seek permission before you enter any private space like an Akhada or a school.

-You can so all this in less than 2 hours.
+You can do all this in less than 2 hours.
 I think I spent almost a day there exploring the big and small things.

 Enjoy the quintessential pilgrimage experience with the ancient aura.